Crowley: This isn't Wall Street, this is Hell! We have a little something called integrity!

 HSQ: Reaches stratospheric heights in the later seasons, although probably the largest contributors to this tally would be "Hammer of the Gods" and "Two Minutes To Midnight" which both consist mainly of very powerful beings trying to kill each other and Sam and Dean trying not to get caught in the cross-fire.

-Idiot Plot: In "Let It Bleed", Dean has Castiel remove all memories of him from Lisa and Ben so they'll be safe from further involvement with him.
-Even putting aside the Unfortunate Implications of mind-wiping someone without their consent (which Sam even calls him out on), this does nothing to solve the problem, and may even make it worse.
+In "Let It Bleed", Dean has Castiel remove all memories of him from Lisa and Ben so they'll be safe from further involvement with him.
+Even putting aside the questionable action of mind-wiping someone without their consent (which Sam admittedly calls him out on), this does nothing to solve the problem, and may even make it worse.
 Crowley didn't kidnap them because of anything they knew, but because Dean cared about them, and their not remembering him doesn't change that.
 So Crowley or any other villain is still free to use them as bargaining chips, with the added complication that they'll have no idea what's going on.
 And even if that never happens, what about all the people she and Dean knew during their year-long relationship?
 Odds are it'll come up sometime.

 Any hunter on the show would qualify, since hunters are usually created when their normal lives are ripped apart by some supernatural monster.
 Rather than drown in despair and alcohol, they pack up their lives, hit the road and chase those monsters.

 Castiel, especially in Season 5 when he's falling.
 But even after he's re-angelfied and accepted into Heaven, he finds that he has to become the figurehead for an incredibly personal civil war between his brothers, and he's more or less had to go it alone.